nf-core/website/markdown/events/2022/hackathon-october-2022.md

 This group will focus on any pipeline related work, this could be:

 - DSL2 conversion of a pipeline
-- new / improved features
+- New / improved features for a pipeline
-- new pipelines
+- Entirely new pipelines

 ## Group 4 - Modules